MACKENZIE & BISSONNETTE

 Laura MacKenzie has learned from many noted tradition-bearers on both sides of the Atlantic and performs on an array of wind-powered instruments including wooden flutes, various whistles, concertina, unusual bagpipes, gemshorn and voice.
 Featuring the music of Scotland, Ireland, England, Central France, Galicia and more, Laura has founded a number of ensembles including Laura & The Lads and Brass Lassie (Celtic music big band-style).
-She also performs regularly with Billy McLaughlin & SimpleGifts, the Young & The Rest show, also with Willow Brae (duo with Celtic harpist Andrea Stern), Cumar (West African/Irish collaboration), Twinflower (Swedish music) and with Dáithí Sproule.
+She also performs regularly with Billy McLaughlin & SimpleGifts, The Young & The Rest show, with Willow Brae (duo with Celtic harpist Andrea Stern), Cumar (West African/Irish collaboration), Twinflower (Swedish music) and with Dáithí Sproule.
 Her training and love for these musical traditions have enabled her to bring the sounds of traditional wind-powered music to diverse settings near and far, from shady glades to community halls, from festival stages to theatrical productions.
 St. Paul declared a “Laura MacKenzie Day” in 2014 for her community contributions to Scottish and Irish music and culture in Minnesota.
 Laura is an Archibald Bush Foundation Fellow in Traditional and Ethnic Performing Arts.